Kaktovik, Alaska: History

 Until the late nineteenth century, Barter Island was a major trade center for the Inupiat and was especially important as a bartering place for Inupiat from Alaska and Inuit from Canada.

-Kaktovik was a traditional fishing place—Kaktovik means "Seining Place"—that has a large pond of good fresh water on high ground.
+Kaktovik was a traditional fishing place—Kaktovik means "Place to Seine Greyling Whitefish"—that has a large pond of good fresh water on high ground.
 It had no permanent settlers until people from other parts of Barter Island and northern Alaska moved to the area around the construction of a runway and Distant Early Warning Line station in the 1950s.
 The area was incorporated as the City of Kaktovik in 1971.

 Due to Kaktovik's isolation, the village has maintained its Inupiat Eskimo traditions.
 Subsistence is highly dependent upon the hunting of caribou and whale.

 In the early twenty-first century, Kaktovik became a tourist destination to view polar bears.
-This is in part due to the native Inupiat, who are permitted to kill three bowhead whales a year, and after flensing the bodies of the whales, they leave the carcasses on the beach at the edge of town.
+This is in part due to the Inupiat, who are permitted to kill three bowhead whales per year, leaving the carcasses on the beach at the edge of town after flensing.